-Television host Geoff 'Coxy' Cox says he looks forward to his visits to Echuca-Moama.By Ruth Clayton
+Television host Geoff 'Coxy' Cox says he looks forward to his visits to Echuca-Moama.RUTH CLAYTON February 8, 2013 4:20am

 Channel 7 television show host Geoff ‘Coxy’ Cox cannot get enough of Echuca.

 Echuca has featured many times on his show Coxy’s Big Break, but Coxy also tries to sneak in a personal visit five or six times a year, minimum.

 ‘‘(It’s) one of my favourite places in the world,’’ he said.

 ‘‘That is absolute fact.
 I absolutely love it, love it up here.’’